pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. attention::

-   This guide *assumes* that you already have a project that you know how to build dists for and *it lives on GitHub*.
+   This guide *assumes* that you already have a project that you know how to build distributions for and *it lives on GitHub*.

 .. warning::